cjn7005/usual-phenomenon/README.md

 ## Frontend

 The stubber will also create a (*very*) basic frontend UI to interact with your backend.
 It is simply one table per model that allows for creating, updating, and deleting your objects.
-Each table is located at "{home}/{module}".
+Each table is located at "http://{host}:{port}/{module}".
 To run the frontend, navigate to `frontend/` and run:

 ```zsh
 npm start
 ```

 This will deploy the application to your local network.
 Refer to the output of the command to connect to the application.
+If you are deploying your flask API to a different host and port than the default, change `api_host` at the top of `stubber.py` (you will have to re-run it to apply the changes).

 ## Translator